TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: The Proposed TableTime

-Specifically, we employ two neighbor retrieval strategies: (1) positive samples only; (2) contrast enhancement.
-For first, we apply similarity measurement algorithms to identify the $k$-nearest neighbors from the training dataset for each test sample.
-The retrieval process can be formalized as follows:
+To retrieve positive samples, we apply the k-nearest neighbors (KNN) algorithm to identify the set of \( k \) closest samples from the training dataset \( \mathbb{D}^{train} \) for each test sample \( X^{test} \).
+Formally, the positive sample set is defined as:

-where $X^{test}$ denotes one test sample; $\mathbb{D}$ denotes the training dataset; $f$ denotes the similarity measuring algorithm, e.g., euclidean distance and $k$ denotes the number of the neighbors.